Catch Me Now I'm Falling: Background

-The riff is similar to those on The Rolling Stones' "Jumpin' Jack Flash".
-The song includes a saxophone solo that Billboard described as "hot," as well as a guitar solo by Dave Davies.
-Cash Box said the song was "topical" with "a hypnotic blues-rock beat," summarizing the song as "good natured pop with a message."
+The riff is similar to those on the Rolling Stones' "Jumpin' Jack Flash".
+The song includes a saxophone solo that Billboard described as "hot", as well as a guitar solo by Dave Davies.
+Cash Box said the song was "topical" with "a hypnotic blues-rock beat", summarizing the song as "good natured pop with a message".
 Record World called it "a vintage Kinks rocker complete with raging guitar lines and a bulldozer rhythm."

 Release and reception

 The song was one of two U.S. only singles taken from Low Budget (the other being "A Gallon of Gas") to be released.
 Despite being an FM radio hit, the song failed to chart on the Billboard Hot 100.
-It also appeared on the compilation album Come Dancing with The Kinks and in live form on the album One for the Road.
+It also appeared on the compilation album Come Dancing with the Kinks and in live form on the album One for the Road.

-Hasted praises "Catch Me Now I'm Falling" for perfectly summing up the mood in the United States at the time "with a brilliant broad stroke."
-Music producer Clive Davis described the song as tapping "the malaise at the tail end of the decade."
+Hasted praises "Catch Me Now I'm Falling" for perfectly summing up the mood in the United States at the time "with a brilliant broad stroke".
+Clive Davis, head of the Kinks' label at the time Arista Records, described the song as tapping "the malaise at the tail end of the decade."
 Music critic Johnny Rogan described the song as being "perfect" for live stadium shows.
 Billboard described the song as "sweeping" and "destined to become a favorite with fans" and rated it one of the top tracks from Low Budget.
-It also described the song as a "standout," praising its "strong vocals and lyrics" and "neat saxophone work" while describing the guitar riff as being influenced by the Rolling Stones.
-Author Bob Cianci described it as an "FM radio hit."
+It also described the song as a "standout", praising its "strong vocals and lyrics" and "neat saxophone work" while describing the guitar riff as being influenced by the Rolling Stones.
+Author Bob Cianci described it as an "FM radio hit".
 But music critic Robert Christgau criticizes the song for lacking irony.
-Rolling Stone Album Guide critic Rob Sheffield calls it an "embarrassing novelty."
+Rolling Stone Album Guide critic Rob Sheffield calls it an "embarrassing novelty".